Wickslynx/RoofNut/README.md

 **2. Compile and build your application using RoofNut.**
 Build your application using *./install.sh*, include *<roofnut.h>* and you are all set.

 Alternative way, If your project has a cmake list you can use the command: add_subdirectory({*path-to-roofnut*}/RoofNut/install/CMakeLists.txt)

+Compile command: g++ *path-to-your-file* -o *-your-executables-name-* -lRoofNut  -lGLEW -lGL -lglfw

 Please see the *docs* folder for further explanation and examples

 # Examples:
-Never need to write that 1000 lines of code to make that application again!
+Never need to write that 1000 lines of code to make that simple application again!
 This example was made with a total of 180 lines of code!

 ![Uhhh ooo, Error!
 Please contanct me.](docs/examples/example-images/main-screenshot.png)